 Essentially, if you have a standard credit card, and you want to use it to pay for a standard personal loan, you’ll probably be able to do so—as long as the loan amount is within your credit limit.

 As too many scientists at the beginning of that horror movie should have reminded themselves: Just because you can do something, doesn’t mean you should.
 So should you pay off your personal loans with a credit card?

 It depends.
 Obviously, there are upsides, like the fact that your personal loan will be paid off.
 But as we said above, since a credit card is essentially a loan, is that really an upside at all?

 And then there are the drawbacks …

 “The main drawback to doing this is that you’ll typically pay a balance transfer fee, which can be anywhere from 1% to 5%, depending on the card and if there’s a promotional offer,” warned Luthi.
 “Also, credit cards charge a lot higher interest rates than some of the best personal loans, so I’d only recommend considering it if your personal loan interest rate is higher than your credit card interest rate.”

 If you have a credit card and are dealing with high-interest debt from a no credit check loan like a payday loan or title loans, then transferring that debt to your card will almost certainly save you money.
-But with regular installment loans, the math might be a little fuzzier.
+But with traditional loans, it may not work out as well.

 When paying down debt, you need a plan.